 Alpha-1-antitrypsin (SERPINA1) mutation spectrum: Three novel variants and haplotype characterization of rare deficiency alleles identified in Portugal - Science Direct

-Little is known about the genetic epidemiology of rare AATalpha-1 antitrypsin deficient variants which are considered not to exceed 2–4% of all variants.
-However, the prevalence of these variants may be higher than was previously believed because rare AATalpha-1 antitrypsin deficient variants can be mistaken for the PI*Z variant and therefore misdiagnosed.
-Indeed, we have preliminary data from the Italian Registry for AATalpha-1 antitrypsin Deficiency to indicate that as many as 22% of the total AATalpha-1 antitrypsin deficient variants are rare.
+Little is known about the genetic epidemiology of rare AATalpha-1 antitrypsin More deficient variants which are considered not to exceed 2–4% of all variants.
+However, the prevalence of these variants may be higher than was previously believed because rare AATalpha-1 antitrypsin More deficient variants can be mistaken for the PI*Z variant and therefore misdiagnosed.
+Indeed, we have preliminary data from the Italian Registry for AATalpha-1 antitrypsin More Deficiency to indicate that as many as 22% of the total AATalpha-1 antitrypsin More deficient variants are rare.
 The nomenclature of some of these variants (see above) reflects their probable Italian origin (Mprocida, Mpalermo, QOisola di procida, QOtrastevere).
-An intriguing question is: are the rare AATalpha-1 antitrypsin deficient variants more frequent in those countries in which the gene frequency of PiZ is lower?
+An intriguing question is: are the rare AATalpha-1 antitrypsin More deficient variants more frequent in those countries in which the gene frequency of PiZ is lower?
 Data from the island of Sardinia seem to support this hypothesis.
-Clinical phenotypes associated with the common AATalpha-1 antitrypsin deficient variant PI*Z are reasonably well defined, as will be discussed later in this review series, but no information is so far available on clinical phenotypes associated with rare AATalpha-1 antitrypsin deficient variants.
+Clinical phenotypes associated with the common AATalpha-1 antitrypsin More deficient variant PI*Z are reasonably well defined, as will be discussed later in this review series, but no information is so far available on clinical phenotypes associated with rare AATalpha-1 antitrypsin More deficient variants.
 This should be addressed by future studies.α1-Antitrypsin deficiency · 1: Epidemiology of α1-antitrypsin deficiency - BMJ Journals

 The combination of the M allele with any deficient or null allele (Z, Mprocida, Mpalermo, Mheerlen, and the newly identified Q0soest and Q0amersfoort alleles) produces mild to intermediate α1AT deficiencies, with concentrations of 0.64–1.3 g/L. Such allele combinations may have importance, however, because Dahl et al. has demonstrated that the presence of an intermediate α1AT deficiency will not affect lung function in the average individual but may produce marked aggravation of airway obstruction in individuals prone to develop COPD.

-Inherited Chronic Obstructive Pulmonary Disease: New Selective-Sequencing Workup for α1-Antitrypsin Deficiency Identifies 2 Previously Unidentified Null Alleles - Clinical Chemistry
+Inherited ChronicA condition or illness that arises slowly over days or weeks and may or may not resolve with treatment.
+It is the opposite of acute.
+More Obstructive PulmonaryMedical term referring to the lungs.
+More Disease: New Selective-Sequencing Workup for α1-Antitrypsin Deficiency Identifies 2 Previously Unidentified Null Alleles - Clinical Chemistry

-The variants, called Mpisa (Lys259Ile), Etaurisano (Lys368Glu) and Yorzinuovi (Pro391His), showed reduced secretion compared to control M AATalpha-1 antitrypsin, and accumulated to different extents in the cells as ordered polymeric structures resembling those formed by the Z variant.
-Structural analysis of the mutations showed that they may facilitate polymerization both by loosening ‘latch’ interactions constraining the AATalpha-1 antitrypsin reactive loop and through effects on core packing.
-In conclusion, the new AATalpha-1 antitrypsin deficiency variants, besides increasing the risk of lung disease, may predispose to liver disease, particularly if associated with the common Z variant.
+The variants, called Mpisa (Lys259Ile), Etaurisano (Lys368Glu) and Yorzinuovi (Pro391His), showed reduced secretion compared to control M AATalpha-1 antitrypsin More, and accumulated to different extents in the cells as ordered polymeric structures resembling those formed by the Z variant.
+Structural analysis of the mutations showed that they may facilitate polymerization both by loosening ‘latch’ interactions constraining the AATalpha-1 antitrypsin More reactive loop and through effects on core packing.
+In conclusion, the new AATalpha-1 antitrypsin More deficiency variants, besides increasing the risk of lung disease, may predispose to liver disease, particularly if associated with the common Z variant.

 There is a rare Alpha-1 abnormality, the Mpittsburgh phenotype, which leads to a normal level with coagulation problems.
 It can sometimes be confused with the M phenotype.
 If you were PiMpittsburghZ, this is a severely deficient phenotype and should be treated.